-An Act to provide for the administration and enforcement of the Road Traffic Act 1974, the Road Traffic (Authorisation to Drive) Act 2008 and the Road Traffic (Vehicles) Act 2008 and for other matters relating to road traffic.
+An Act to provide for the administration and enforcement of the Road Traffic Act 1974, the Road Traffic (Authorisation to Drive) Act 2008 and the Road Traffic (Vehicles) Act 2012 and for other matters relating to road traffic.

+[Long title amended by No. 8 of 2012 s.
+207.]

 The Parliament of Western Australia enacts as follows:

 Part 1 — Preliminary